glubsy/clipfdb/README.md

 * The Firebird python driver [fdb](https://pypi.org/project/fdb/) or [fdb_embedded](https://github.com/andrewleech/fdb_embedded).
 But note that it seems to be deprecated.
 It's kept as a submodule here for the time being, clone this repo with `--recurse` and get ready to fix it yourself.

-* [notify2](https://pypi.python.org/pypi/notify2) (optional) or notify-send and a notification daemon (ie. dunst).
+* [desktop-notify](https://pypi.python.org/pypi/desktop-notify) (optional) or notify-send and a notification daemon (ie. dunst).
-Warning: requires dbus python bindings, `pacman -S python-dbus` in Arch Linux.
+Warning: might also require dbus python bindings, `pacman -S python-dbus` in Arch Linux.

 * [simpleaudio](https://pypi.python.org/pypi/simpleaudio/) (optional) or paplay to play sound notifications.
 Actually any process can be called in place of paplay.